Mavis0210/layoffs-data-cleaning-2025/Readme.md

 , Non-U.S.

-- Convert date strings to actual MySQL DATE type
+- Convert date strings to the actual MySQL DATE type

 Both date and date_added are cleaned and converted using STR_TO_DATE().